eclectic-matt/Node.JS/Codenames-Bot/README.md

 # Codenames Bot (for Discord)

-This is a bot for running games of Codenames over Discord.
+This is a bot for running games of Codenames over Discord (current version 1.2)

 The bot comes with all the features needed to play through games of Codenames, including generating the Spymaster grid and a random Word grid.
 It will also accept guesses and keep track of which team is guessing... and also winning or losing!

+## To Use The Bot
+**Simply use this invite link: https://bit.ly/2UlcdTf**

+You will be asked which Discord server you wish to add the Codenames Bot to.

+_NOTE: you must have admin permissions on that Discord server._

 ## Done (implemented)

 * Functional game of Codenames, with simple commands, some help and rules explanation
 * Images for word grids, including a clear private view for Spymasters to see team words
 * All packs of words added - now 400 available for grids and 12 different layouts
+* Public bot which handles concurrent game sessions
+* Set options for your games (duplicate Spymasters, clear messages on reset, clear command allowed)

 ## To Do (not yet implemented)

-* Public bot which handles concurrent game sessions
-* Customisation of some features
 * Further randomisation of the Spymaster grids (rotate for more variety)
 * A timer function - so the other team can force a guess